JakubDomin/Metodyki-projektowania-i-modelowania-system-w-1/README.md

-# Project of remote controlled vehicle with Bluetooth control and obstacle avoidance.
+# Project of remotely controlled vehicle with Bluetooth control and obstacle avoidance.

 ## Project Description: